Search Menu

 Creating the Dogo Argentino

 In 1928, several years after he started breeding, Dr. Nores Martinez wrote the first Dogo Argentino breed standard, accompanied by his drawings of the ideal Dogo.
-Some two decades later, the breed was popular enough to have this description published in a national magazine, and Dr. Nores Martinez organized a demonstration to show off the dog’s gladiatorial capabilities, pitting his Dogo against a boar and a puma.
+Some two decades later, the breed was popular enough to have this description published in a national magazine.Dr.
+Nores Martinez also organized a demonstration to show off the dog’s gladiatorial capabilities, pitting his Dogo against a boar and a puma.
 Of the three, only the dog survived.

 Unfortunately, Dr. Nores Martinez himself did not live long enough to see his breed recognized on the international stage.
 Out bird-hunting without his Dogo in 1956, he was murdered, along with a friend, presumably in a botched burglary.

 In the aftermath of Dr. Nores Martinez’s death, his brother Agustín was jailed as a political prisoner, and the kennel disbanded.
-Somehow, after his release, the younger Nores Martinez tracked down some of the original dogs, and restarted the breeding program, intending to see his brother’s dream come to complete fruition.
+Somehow, after his release, the younger Nores Martinez tracked down some of the original dogs.
+He restarted the breeding program, intending to see his brother’s dream come to complete fruition.
 A prominent attorney, he was named Argentina’s ambassador to Canada, a high-visibility post that permitted him to travel the world, publicizing the Dogo Argentino along the way.

 Today’s Dogo Argentino

-In 1964, the breed was nationally recognized by the Argentine Kennel Club; the Federación Cynologique Internationale – the global organization governing dog shows in South America, Europe, and most of the non-English-speaking world – followed suit in 1973.
+In 1964, the breed was nationally recognized by the Argentine Kennel Club.
+The Federación Cynologique Internationale – the global organization governing dog shows in South America, Europe, and most of the non-English-speaking world – followed suit in 1973.